Jakir9/100daysOfCode/README.md

 Saturday 19th March 2023

 I experimented with the pokemon api and was able to fetch characteristics of the pokemon based on the pokemon name or ID submitted.
 I became more familiar with JSON files and how to access information from them.
 I also learnt about how to fetch from an api and manipulate the data.
 I've uploaded the work I completed on github.

+##Day 9

+Monday 20th March

+I learn about what the DOM is in javascript and how js can be used to manipulate the DOM and how this does not change the underlying html file.
+I had tasks where I had to change parts of the DOM using querySelector and innerText/ textContent/innerHtml

+Tuesday 21st March

+I cemented my knowledge by practising more DOM manipulation and used EventListeners in java script.
+I used event listeners with buttons presses and mouse clicks and more on the website and called functions which changed the appearance of the page once it was activated.